I am considering finding an elder care center for a loved one with Alzheimer's. What should I look for when considering a provider?

 Entrusting your loved one to someone else's care can be difficult.
 When you're choosing a center, here are some suggestions to consider to ensure that your loved one will get quality care:

 - Ask for references.
 Ask other caregivers about their experiences.
+Ask your physician for recommendations of providers that other patients have endorsed.
 Ask for references and talk to a few people who have used the provider.